 If you haven’t already saved the date for our Equality Day Tea, stop reading right now and put it on your calendar!
 We are excited to go back to an old-fashioned tea party, to be held on Saturday, August 24, 2019 at Sweet Tea Celebrations, located at 5325 Gulfport Blvd., Gulfport, FL 33707 (located in The Boulevard Shoppe).

 Join us for refreshing home-brewed teas, hot or cold (or bring your wine of choice) and a wide selection of pastries and finger sandwiches, as well as good old-fashioned girl talk on a Saturday afternoon.
 (Don’t forget to wear your hat!)

 Seating is limited and we expect to sell out fast.
-Reservations can be made below.
-This event will be open to BPW/SPP members and friends of BPW/SPP only.
+Only members of BPW and the League of Women Voters may purchase tickets before July 12, 2019.
 Take this opportunity to meet a few great women (or an old friend) in an intimate setting as we remember the past, the hard work of the present, and help to pave the way for the next generation of great women in our future as a local organization supporting women personally, professionally, and politically.